probcomp/iventure/CONTRIBUTING.md

 #### Entropy

-Please, never, ever used global random state when avoidable.
+Please, never, ever use global random state when avoidable.
 Every source of random bits must be managed explicitly.

 A notable exception is Julia code, which has less support for manging entropy